mmazzarolo/mmazzarolo.com/content/blog/2020-10-24-adding-react-native-web/index.md

 ### TypeScript

 [Create React App supports TypeScript](https://create-react-app.dev/docs/adding-typescript).
 If your React Native is written in TypeScript, you just need to make sure your `.tsconfig` follows [the same rules used in the TypeScript template](https://www.typescriptlang.org/play?jsx=2&esModuleInterop=true&e=196#example/typescript-with-react).

+## Conclusion

+It's true, creating a React Native for Web project might not be as easy as creating a web app.
+But I think that in some cases the effort is definitely worth: at the end of the day you're still building a native app and a web app using a single codebase.
+I think the setup complexity is definitely justified here.

+Thanks [@necolas](https://github.com/necolas) for creating and maintaing React Native for Web.